Table of Contents

 10. Ion Audio Party Rocker Max

-ION is a very popular brand when it comes to large/party/tailgate Bluetooth speakers with lights so it’s not so strange thing to see two (or more) ION speakers on the list of 10 Best Bluetooth speakers with lights.
+ION is a very popular brand when it comes to large/party/tailgate Bluetooth speakers with lights so it’s not so strange thing to see two (or more) ION speakers on the list of 10 Best Bluetooth speakers with lights in 2021.
 The last speaker on this list is ION Audio Party Rocker Max.

 Party Rocker Max is arguably the most colorful speaker on this list.
 The whole grille is lighted and it looks like a disco dance floor.
 On top of that, there’s a lighted dome on the top of the speaker.